ahochha/christmas-cookie-store/README.md

 # Christmas Cookie Store
 The store for selling only the best Christmas cookies!
-The Christmas Cookie Store started as a class project, but over time has evolved into a mini personal project for me.
+The Christmas Cookie Store started as a group project in SDSU's Human Factors and User Interfaces course, but over time has evolved into a mini personal project for me.
 The application was built with heavy focus put on the mobile experience and looks.

 ## Usage and Features